 Bash Bish Falls - The most dramatic and highest single drop waterfall in MA.
 Bash Bish Falls Trail is a 2.1 mile out and back trail located near South Egremont, MA that features a waterfall and is good for all skill levels.

 Beebe Hill Fire Tower.
 A 1.7 mile out and back trail near Austerlitz, NY, good for all skill levels.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Read more about the tower here.

 Ooms Conservation Area at Sutherland Pond.
 Conservation Area in Chatham features 2.9 miles of trails on 180 acres of land.
 This spectacular property includes rolling grasslands, pond, pastoral landscape.

 Omi Sculpture Park.
 Non-profit arts center with a 120-acre sculpture and architecture park and gallery in Ghent, NY.
 About a 25 min scenic drive. from the house.

-HGS Home Chef in Hillsdale, NY hosts weekly cooking classes for food-lovers of all levels.
+HGS Home Chef in Hillsdale, NY hosts frequent cooking classes for food-lovers of all levels.
 This large store features two beautiful teaching kitchens where renowned national and local experts offer classes on how to prepare the most delicious food — from simple to sublime.

 Tiny Hearts Farm, a local organic flower grower, offers gardening and arranging workshops to the public through their Tiny Hearts Studio located right in Hillsdale.